Share your Glendale

 Life in the Mill Village

 People have lived in the Glendale mill village from about 1835 until the present, a period of over 170 years.
 Hundreds, if not thousands, of people have lived, been born, died, or otherwise been involved with the village at Glendale.
 The village and its institutions and facilities have been very important in the lives of people in the past and continue to be so to this day.
-Click on the the following page to learn more about life in Glendale and the many things involved.
+Click on the the following links to learn more about life in Glendale and the many things involved.

 There are several books and other Internet sites that contain interesting information about Glendale.
 Click on the following page for a list of these.

 This web site has been started as a public service to share the story of Glendale.
-The web master and person to contact about putting information on the web site is Mary McKinney Teaster.
-Contact her at:
+See more information about Mary and her Glendale connection at Mary McKinney Teaster.

 Help Preserve Our Textile Heritage